Bradley-Stradling/BreadCo_Elk_Stack/README.md

 -See "Usage_Guides/Configuring_File_Beats.md" to see the set-up and deployment of filebeats.

 -See "Usage_Guides/Configuring_ELK.md" to see the set-up and deployment of filebeats.

+-See "Usage_Guides/Deploying_Linux_Deb_Box_Servers to see how to automate the deployment of my bash alias and scripting enviroment."